Search

 Through Your State Medicaid Agency

 You also apply directly through your state Medicaid agency.
-You must be a resident of the state you are applying for the healthcare benefits.
+You must be a resident of the state in which you are applying for healthcare benefits.
 You can apply online, via mail, or in person at the physical office of your state Medicaid agency.

 What Documents Do You Need to Apply for Medicaid?